 • Insurers are allowed to limit benefits, medical networks, and care, and increase patients’ co-pays, deductibles and other out-of-pocket costs under the ACA.
 This is true despite new restrictions and regulations like the requirements for plans to provide minimum value and ten essential benefits.
 Benefits and doctors networks aren’t limited by insurers, and patient costs are replaced by taxes in a single payer system.

-• In a true single payer system no one needs to shop for health insurance.
-By avoiding under-buying and overbuying we remove not only confusion, but avoid people spending more or less than they need to (which can often lead to inadequate care).
-If the single-payer system had supplemental insurance, as Medicare does now, this would be less true.
+• In a true single payer system, no one needs to shop for health insurance.
+By avoiding under-buying and overbuying, we remove not only confusion but avoid people spending more or less than they need to (which can often lead to inadequate care).
+If the single payer system had supplemental insurance, as Medicare does now, this would be less true.

 • Under our current system, the more you make, the better care you get.
-In theory, a pure single-payer system would encourage us to ensure all care is good, since we would all share the same benefits.
+In theory, a pure single payer system would encourage us to ensure all care is good since we would all share the same benefits.

 • A single payer system would allow for all-payer rate setting, a system in which insurers band together to negotiate rates collectively.
-Currently each insurer and health care provider uses a chargemaster to negotiate prices.
+Currently, each insurer and health care provider uses a chargemaster to negotiate prices.
 Since insurers negotiate rates for you, we don’t all pay equal prices for the same care under the current system.
-The for-profit spirit and lack of regulation behind this has contributed to the underlying health care costs in the US and the US health care crisis.
+The for-profit spirit and lack of regulation behind this has contributed to the underlying health care cost in the US and the US health care crisis.

 • In a single payer system we could reduce medically related bankruptcy due to people being underinsured or uninsured.

 • In a single payer system there would be no fees for missing deadlines.
-For instance if you miss your Medicare Part D enrollment, you could pay more for life and if you miss open enrollment in the Health Insurance Marketplace you can’t get coverage and pay a fee for not having coverage.
+For instance, if you miss your Medicare Part D enrollment, you could pay more for life, and if you miss open enrollment in the Health Insurance Marketplace, you can’t get coverage and pay a fee for not having coverage.

 Single payer bill, H.R.
 676 was introduced in 2003 and reintroduced in 2009.
 It focused implementing a universal single payer health care system in the US.
-Despite significant support, the Affordable Care Act was eventually passed instead.
+Despite the significant support, the Affordable Care Act was eventually passed instead.
 Here are some differences between the ACA and the single payer bill.

-Is Single-Payer Insurance Socialized Medicine?
+Is Single Payer Insurance Socialized Medicine?

 The term “socialized medicine” tends to evoke a spirit of communism and can be a McCarthyistic buzzword.
-It doesn’t describe anything we are actually considering doing in America.
+It doesn’t describe anything we are considering doing in America.
 Socialized medicine is a system in which doctors and hospitals work for and draw salaries from the government.
 Doctors in the Veterans Administration and the Armed Services are paid this way.
 What we have considered here as a more American form of a single payer plan is insurance similar to Original Medicare.
 Doctors are in private practice and are paid on a fee-for-service basis from government funds.
 The government does not own or manage medical practices or hospitals.

-The term socialized medicine is rarely used accurately, and is instead often used as a buzz word to turn people away from progressive ideas.
+The term socialized medicine is rarely used accurately and is instead often used as a buzz word to turn people away from progressive ideas.

 Single Payer and Health Care Rationing